 The project should require up to 20 total hours of work for a three-credit class, not including consultation time with the instructor.

-Once the Honors Project is underway the student should meet with the instructor at least two times to present progress reports.
+Once the Honors Project is underway, the student should meet with the instructor at least two times to present progress reports.

 Project deliverables should include a research paper (minimum 8-10 pages) on the topic of choice and participation in the Honors Showcase at the end of the semester.
 The Honors Showcase provides the student an opportunity to share their work with the NVCC community.